etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-example-subapplication-rx.md

     ![home-screen-tablet.png](/assets/developer-guide/etendo-mobile/create-example-subapplication/home-screen-tablet.png)

 #### ProductDetail
-  - This screen will show the detail of a product.
+  - This screen will show the details of a product.
 Also, it will allow us to edit the product.
-  - It's the same screen used to create a new product. there is a flag to know if the product is new or not (productItem).
+  - It is the same screen used to create a new product.
+There is a flag to know if the product is new or not (productItem).
   - The route to this screen is `src/screens/productDetail/index.tsx`.
     <figure markdown>
       ![add-product.png](/assets/developer-guide/etendo-mobile/create-example-subapplication/add-product.png){ width="300", align=left }